JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

   2. Enable **WebAssembly Garbage Collection**.
   3. Relaunch your browser.

-  In addition to updating the browser settings, make sure you use a Kotlin version before 1.9.20.
+  In addition to updating the browser settings, make sure you use a Kotlin version after 1.9.20.

 ### Chromium-based